 This is still the fourth trimester.
 Don’t watch the clock, your baby is getting used to their new abilities and is learning more.

-Baby is starting to perceive their other senses and notices how the world around them changes.
-They can know notice such changes as a shift in voice tone, light becoming dimmer or the sun going behind clouds.
-Baby’s world is becoming more organized but this won’t happen overnight.
+Your baby is starting to perceive their other senses and notices how the world around them changes.
+They can notice changes, such as a shift in voice tone, light becoming dimmer or the sun going behind clouds.
+Their world is becoming more organized, but this won’t happen overnight.

 Usually, parents notice physical movement most rather than the mental changes happening.